 method, you have now, so I'm grateful for that.
 Please

-read on, keep an open mind, see if it works for you, then 'pay
+read on, get a few books, keep an open mind, see if it works for you, then 'pay

 it forward'; pass your knowledge on to others who are searching.

 19. Why hasn't my eye doctor told me about this?

 - There are ophthalmologists, behavioral optometrists

 and vision trainers who do believe that vision can be improved,